Knight1988/InternxtSdk/README.md

 **Q: Upload/download progress not working**
 A: Pass a callback function as the third parameter to track progress.

 **Q: File already exists error**
-A: The SDK prevents overwriting existing files during download.
-Delete or rename the existing file first.
+A: When uploading, the SDK will throw an error if a file with the same name already exists in the destination folder.
+To overwrite, pass `true` as the fourth argument to `uploadFile` (e.g. `await sdk.uploadFile('./file.txt', null, null, true)`); the SDK will attempt to delete matching files before uploading.
+For downloads, if the local destination file already exists, the download will throw — delete or rename the local file first.

 ## Dependencies